-THE next step in the £19 million creation of a Mountain Bike Innovation Centre and Trail Lab at the Caerlee Mill site in Innerleithen is to be made next week.
+THE next step in the £19 million creation of a Mountain Bike Innovation Centre and Trail Lab at the Caerlee Mill site in Innerleithen will take place next week.

 A full business case for the project will be formally presented to the Scottish Borders Council on January 29.
-The project received outline business case approval in 2022, with the latest phase forming part of the full business case approval.
+The project received outline business case approval in 2022.

-If the Councillors and governments endorse the business case, it will be presented to the Borderlands Partnership Board for its final approval in February.
-The presentation of the full business case to UK and Scottish governments and the Borderlands Partnership Board is part of the standard governance process which applies to all growth deal projects.
+If councillors and governments endorse the business case, it will be presented to the Borderlands Partnership Board for final approval in February.

 If the necessary approvals are secured, Morrison Construction will begin the build of the main building as scheduled in spring 2026, with the aim for the new centre opening its doors in 2027.